Tel Hazor: Middle Bronze Age

 During the Middle Bronze II (1820–1550 BC), Hazor was a vassal of Ishi-Addu of Qatna and his son Amutpiel II.
 Qatna was at the time a rival of the Great Kingdom of Yamhad centered on Aleppo, which also included Ebla and Hamath.
 Qatna controlled territory towards the Akkar Plain and the Beqa Valley to Hazor.
 However, Qatna also faced rebellions in the south, often instigated by Yamhad.
 In any case, Hazor was under strong Syrian influence from the north.

-King Ibni-Addu

-A king Ibni-Addu of Hazor (c.
-1770–1765 BC) is known.
+Within this period another king Ibni-Addu of Hazor (c.
+1770–1765 BC) is known through a letter fragment addressed to him..
 There are trade routes connecting Hazor with Zimri-Lim of Mari and Yarim-Lim of Yamhad.
 Tin trade was important used together with copper to make the alloy bronze.
-For a brief period, Mari received tin from Elam before their friendship collapsed.
+For a brief time, Mari received tin from Elam before their friendship collapsed.
 ARMT 23 556 (dating to year 9–10 of Zimri-Lim) mentions this tin trade and Ibni-Addu of Hazor.
-At Hazor, a letter fragment addressed to king Ibni-Addu of Hazor is known.

 Execration texts

-In Egypt, Hazor is mentioned in the execration texts.